smartdevicelink/sdl_evolution/proposals/0173-Read-Generic-Network-Signal-data.md

  </enum>
 ```

-For oem specific parameters, `oemCustomDataType` will contain type of OEM specific vehicle data (from schema), and `dataType` will be `VEHICLEDATA_OEM_VEHICLE_DATA_TYPE`.
+For oem specific custom vehicle data items, `oemCustomDataType` will contain type of OEM specific vehicle data (from schema), and `dataType` will be `VEHICLEDATA_OEM_VEHICLE_DATA_TYPE`.
-For parameters from RPCSpec, `oemCustomDataType` will be omitted, and `dataType` will contain appropriate data type from `VehicleDataType` enum.
+For vehicle data items from RPCSpec, `oemCustomDataType` will be omitted, and `dataType` will contain appropriate data type from `VehicleDataType` enum.

 ## Proxy side changes
 Once core has downloaded and processed the new vehicle data params, it'd send an _onPermissionsChange_ notification to the connected app with new vehicle data params.
 The App developer would rely on this notification to request new vehicle data items using a generic request/response methods in _GetVehicleData/SubscribeVehicleData/UnsubscribeVehicleData/OnVehicleData_ request and response messages.